JokeryEU/JokeryEU/README.md

 ---

 I'm a Full Stack Developer, mainly using MERN stack.
-My main focus is on Back-End developement, designing scalable application, and delivering an amazing production ready product.
+My main focus is on Back-End development, designing scalable application, and delivering an amazing production ready product.

 I learned to use various technologies that are listed in the **toolbox** section below.
 Go easy on me I am still a junior developer, getting ready for launch !🚀